-Students failing to submit the required work for review place themselves out of competition, and can be reinstated only by action of the Faculty.
+Students failing to submit the required work for review place themselves out of competition and can be reinstated only by action of the Faculty.

-All competitors are unrestricted as to the amount and variety of work they exhibit in their Competition Groups, provided they do not exceed the space alloted to them, but no work will be considered eligible which has not been made during the current school season and registered in the Curator's office for one of the specified reviews.
+All competitors are unrestricted as to the amount and variety of work they exhibit in their Competition Groups, provided they do [68]

+not exceed the space allotted to them, but each painter's group must include a landscape.
+No work will be considered eligible which has not been made during the current school season and registered in the Curator's office for one of the specified reviews.